davidwynter/BiMamba4TS_Rust/README.md

 ### Explanation:

 #### Normalization:
 For each series in the batch, the data is normalized by subtracting the mean and dividing by the standard deviation.
-Correlation Calculation: The Pearson correlation coefficients are calculated using the formula Correlation(X,Y)=∑(X−X‾)(Y−Y‾)∑(X−X‾)2∑(Y−Y‾)2Correlation(X,Y)=∑(X−X)2∑(Y−Y)2
+Correlation Calculation: The Pearson correlation coefficients are calculated using the formula
+`Correlation(X,Y)=∑(X−X‾)(Y−Y‾)∑(X−X‾)^2∑(Y−Y‾)^2`
+`Correlation(X,Y)=∑(X−X)^2∑(Y−Y)^2​∑(X−X)(Y−Y)​`

-​∑(X−X)(Y−Y)​, which simplifies to a matrix multiplication of normalized series when each series is normalized.
+, which simplifies to a matrix multiplication of normalized series when each series is normalized.
 Decision Making: The decision to use channel-mixing or channel-independent tokenization is based on whether the maximum correlation coefficient in the matrix (excluding self-correlations) exceeds the threshold λλ.
 Integration:

 #### TODO